cKlee/ecpo/ecpo.md

   -  What units of a periodical are held by an agent?
   -  What units of a periodical are not held by an agent?
+  -  Is the chronology of a holding of a periodical closed or open?

 A Question a document using this ontology might not answer: